ezsystems/ezpublish-legacy/support/lupdate-ezpublish3/README.txt

 text editor.
 Here you set locale details such as time formats, currency and the names of the week days.

-Now, enter the main eZ publish directory in a terminal and type bin/linux/ezlupdate -v nor-NO
+Now, enter the main eZ Publish directory in a terminal and type bin/linux/ezlupdate -v nor-NO
 (Provided that nor-NO is your locale, of course. -v is for verbose, showing messages about what happens.
 You can also use -vv for extra verbose output, or